-Food & Wine Best New Chef and James Beard Finalist, Bryan Caswell was born in the Louisiana, raised in Houston and now is one of the most influential chefs in Texas.
+Food & Wine Best New Chef and James Beard Finalist, Bryan Caswell was born in Louisiana, raised in Houston and is now one of the most influential chefs in Texas.

 Food & Wine “Best New Chef”, 2009

 Semifinalist James Beard Foundation “Best Chef: Southwest”, 2010 & 2011

 StarChefs “Rising Star Restaurateur”, 2011

 Four Units in Minute Maid Park

 Third Bar, IAH Jackson Street BBQ

 Chef Bryan Caswell is a true Southerner who was born in Lafayette, LA and spent most of his youth hunting, boating and fishing along the Gulf Coast.
 After graduating from the Culinary Institute of America, Bryan went on to work for Jean Georges Vongerichten in New York, Hong Kong, Barcelona, and Bahamas.
 He pairs a passion for exceptionally fresh fish with bold flavors and local produce.

 Houston’s culinary scene was immediately elevated with the opening of Bryan’s first restaurant, Reef.
 At Reef, Bryan has translated his love of fishing onto the plate by featuring less commonly known fish and rotating the menu constantly to introduce diners to more than 87 species from the Gulf Coast since opening the restaurant.
 Open since 2007, REEF has received rave reviews from critics and helped Bryan earn several prominent culinary awards.